-The exchange of high level visits at various levels has elevated the already happily existing bilateral relations to a new height.
-At the invitation of His Excellency Mathripala Sirisena, President of Sri Lanka, Rt.
+Exchange of high-level visits has contributed to elevate the bilateral relations.
+His Excellency Mr. Maithripala Sirisena, President of Sri Lanka visited Nepal in 2018 during the 4th BIMSTEC Summit.
+Rt.
 Hon.
 Bidya Devi Bhandari, President of Nepal visited Sri Lanka to attend the concluding ceremony of the International Vesak Day held in Kandy in May 2017.
-Similarly, the then President of Sri Lanka His Excellency Mahinda Rajapaksa visited Nepal in November 2014 to attend the 18th SAARC Summit held in Kathmandu and on a State Visit in March 2009.
-He also visited Nepal in October 2009.
+Similarly, the then President of Sri Lanka His Excellency Mahinda Rajapaksa visited Nepal in November 2014 to attend the 18th SAARC Summit held in Kathmandu.
+He also paid a state visit to Nepal in March 2009.
+He had also visited Nepal in October 2009.

 Lumbini, the birth place of Shakyamuni Buddha and one of the holiest destinations for the Buddhists from around the world, has been attracting the Buddhist pilgrims from Sri Lanka every year.
 The Government of Sri Lankan remains supportive to Nepal’s efforts to further develop Lumbini as the fountain of World Peace.
 Sri Lanka has also built a Monastery and a Rest House Complex in Lumbini.

 Every year, Nepal receives a large number of tourists from Sri Lanka.
 In 2019, Sri Lanka remained in the top 5th position as per the number of tourists visiting Nepal.
 The number of tourists’ arrival from Sri Lanka to Nepal in the past five years are given below:

 Nepal and Sri Lanka signed an Air Services Agreement (ASA) in March 2009 in Kathmandu with the aim of increasing the flow of tourists to each other’s country through direct air connectivity between Kathmandu and Colombo.